oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-transform-data.md

 ![Screenshot of job log details](images/image57_transform_log_detail.png)

+This completes the transform and prepare overview lab.
 There are many more features to explore for the advanced users.
-In this workshop we are limiting to creating a data flow and executing it on demand.
+These details will be covered in some other in-depth workshop.

+You may now **proceed to the next lab**.